 It's a blessing because it's a miracle to grow human life inside of you.
-It's a curse in month 8 when you so pregnant yo feet is pregnant and you're tasked to push a 10" baby head out of a 10 cm vagina that'll never be the same.
+It's a curse in month 8 when you're so pregnant your feet are pregnant and the goal is to push a 10" baby head out of a 10 cm vagina (that will never be the same).

 Being pregnant is an interesting experience.

 It's physically exhausting and mentally inspiring.
 You carry a life inside of you that grows off your nourishing resources.
 In a spiritual realm, it's divine.
 In an earthy realm, it's a ritual, apart of the circle of life, an honor, a beauty pageant.
 People look at you.
 Strangers judge you.
 If they're nice, they'll smile.
 If they're real outgoing, they'll engage a conversation.